-The Branscombe Project began nearly nineteen years ago.
+The Branscombe Project began more than twenty years ago.
 A group of people, some of whom had lived all their lives in Branscombe, others relative newcomers, decided they wanted to find out more about their village and the wider landscape.

 The time-span is anywhere from prehistoric times to the present, and the idea is to explore changing landscapes, changing lives, historical materials, and living memories.